Table of Contents

 Unexplained Fatigue and Weakness

-Feeling perpetually tired, even after a full night's sleep, is another hallmark of high blood sugar.
-When your blood sugar is high, it means the glucose isn't effectively entering your cells to be used for energy.
-This is either due to a lack of insulin or insulin resistance, where your cells don't respond properly to insulin.
-As a result, your cells are starved of the fuel they need, leading to persistent fatigue and a general sense of weakness.
-The dehydration caused by frequent urination can also contribute significantly to this feeling of exhaustion.
+Feeling perpetually tired, even after a full night's sleep, is one of the key signs and symptoms of high blood sugar.
+When blood sugar is elevated, glucose isn’t effectively entering your cells to be used for energy.
+This can be due to a lack of insulin or insulin resistance, where your cells don’t respond properly to insulin.
+As a result, your cells are deprived of fuel, leading to persistent fatigue and weakness.
+Dehydration from frequent urination can also intensify this exhaustion.

 Blurred Vision

-High blood sugar can temporarily affect your vision, causing it to become blurry.
-This is because elevated glucose levels in the blood can draw fluid out of the lenses of your eyes, affecting their ability to focus properly.
-This is often a temporary issue that resolves once blood sugar levels return to a more normal range.
-However, if left unmanaged over the long term, high blood sugar can damage the blood vessels in the retina, a condition known as diabetic retinopathy, which can lead to permanent vision loss.
+Blurry vision is one of the common signs and symptoms of high blood sugar.
+Elevated glucose levels can draw fluid out of the lenses of your eyes, affecting their ability to focus properly.
+This issue is often temporary and resolves once blood sugar levels return to normal.
+However, if left unmanaged, high blood sugar can damage the blood vessels in the retina, leading to diabetic retinopathy and potential permanent vision loss.

 Persistent Headaches

-Frequent headaches can also be a sign of high blood sugar.
-The exact mechanism isn't always clear, but it's believed to be related to the effects of dehydration and the brain being deprived of the stable glucose supply it needs to function optimally.
-Fluctuating blood sugar levels can also contribute to these headaches.
+Frequent headaches are among the common signs and symptoms of high blood sugar.
+This may be linked to dehydration and the brain not receiving a steady glucose supply to function properly.
+Fluctuating blood sugar levels can further contribute to these headaches.

 When the Signs Become More Pronounced: Later Symptoms of High Glucose Levels in Blood

-If the early signs of high blood sugar are ignored, the symptoms can become more severe and indicative of a more significant problem.
+If the early signs and symptoms of high blood sugar are ignored, they can progress and become more severe, signaling a more serious underlying problem.

 Unexplained Weight Loss